Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use: when caller needs a starting-point sigma rule with plain-English summary and optional MITRE hints.
-Lacks explicit when-not-to-use or alternatives, but context is clear.
+Explicitly states when to use: when a starting-point sigma rule is needed from a plain-English threat summary.
+Does not mention when not to use or discuss alternatives explicitly, but the context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.